 This island state isn’t just famous for Tom Selleck in short shorts, grass skirts, or black sand beaches.
 Did you know that some of the world’s most legendary cannabis strains were bred here?
 We’re talking about the likes of Maui Wowee and Puna Buddaz – maybe it was one of these that everyone’s favorite former president was enjoying in that now-famous black and white pic.
 Pakalolo was once called Hawaii’s number one crop by Rolling Stone magazine, and fans had no problem baring their bud in public at concerts or on the beach.

-It should be known that for decades the governmental relationship with cannabis in Hawaii was as laid back as the people, and the 70s saw the a rash of what can only be referred to as artisanal growers honing their skills on potent crops.
-The 1980s saw a huge downturn for the culture, however, when the Green Harvest program was formed as part of the DEA’s nationwide War on Drugs.
-During this time, the federal government successfully seized more cannabis in Hawaii than any other state.
+It should be known that for decades the governmental relationship with cannabis in Hawaii was as laid back as the people, and the 70s saw a rash of what can only be referred to as artisanal growers honing their skills on potent crops.
+The 1980s saw a huge downturn in the culture, however, when the Green Harvest program was formed as part of the DEA’s nationwide War on Drugs.
+During this time, the federal government successfully seized more cannabis in Hawaii than in any other state.
 Unfortunately, thanks to this crackdown, it’s been said that many of the more famous Hawaiian strains have gone extinct.

 Though state legislation decriminalized medical cannabis more than a decade and a half ago, it took 15 years for them to consider an expansion to the program.
-Today, almost 70% of Hawaiian voters support full legalization of cannabis – perhaps in hopes of getting back to the glory days – and locals look forward to reefer reform.
+Today, almost 70% of Hawaiian voters support the full legalization of cannabis – perhaps in hopes of getting back to the glory days – and locals look forward to reefer reform.